 Poverty rates in Wisconsin are slightly lower than the United States average, and rates in the Fox Cities region are lower still.
 In Calumet, the 2018 poverty rate was approximately one-third of the U.S. average.
 The 2018 poverty threshold for a family of four was an annual income of $25,100 or lower compared to $24,000 or lower in 2014.
 Rates of child poverty since 2014 have remained steady.
 From 2012-2014 there was a significant increase in Wisconsin Works (W-2) program participants(1), alongside an increase in the percentage of the population receiving food stamps from 2006-2014.
 When also considering slow growth in household income during that time period (Indicator 2.05) alongside an increase in median gross rent in the Fox Cities' counties, this suggests an increase in working poor.
 These residents may be marginally above the poverty threshold but are susceptible to food insecurity.
 This may be even more of an issue in Winnebago, where the percentage of the population with low food access is one-third higher than the U.S. average and has the highest overall poverty rate of the three counties.

-The number of seniors has increased from 2006 to 2014 across the Fox Cities region, yet the 5 year poverty rate for seniors (2010-2014) has decreased slightly from the previous 5 year rate (2005-2009).
-The most recent data across the three counties shows that approximately 1 in 3 seniors live alone, for whom the 2014 poverty threshold is an annual income of just $11,354.
+The number of seniors increased from 2010 to 2018 across the Fox Cities region, yet the poverty rate for seniors (2014-2018 average) decreased slightly from the previous period (2010-2014).
+The 2018 poverty threshold for seniors living alone is an annual income of just $12,043.
 This could mean that the aging population of the Fox Cities region has more financially secure retirement savings, or a greater proportion of seniors are still employed and generating income.
 A large share of seniors in a population is normally an indicator of a community with greater health care needs and of more people exiting the workforce and becoming economically dependent on the working age population.
 Seniors who live independently may experience loneliness and feel isolated and may also require assistance with performing activities of daily life.
 The workforce participation rate (Indicator 2.08) for adults age 18 to 64 decreased slightly in Calumet, Outagamie and Winnebago from 2006-2009 to 2010-2014 alongside an increase in the actual number of employees and a drop in the unemployment rate.

 (1) Wisconsin Works is available to parents of minor children whose family income is below 115% of the Federal Poverty Level (FPL)